 How will the information be used?

-A Kambo Event Reporting Biannual Report will be prepared twice a year with statistics, cases, conclusions, and other information.
-If a particularly interesting case comes through, a special report may be created to highlight a particular benefit or word of caution.
+Cases will be analyzed individually and in comparison to other reported events to identify broader trends and insights.
+A Biannual Kambo Event Reporting Report will be published twice a year, including statistics, case summaries, conclusions, and key findings.
+If a particularly significant or unique case arises, a special report may be created to highlight its implications—whether it demonstrates a noteworthy benefit or raises an important caution.

 Who Can Report Through the Kambo Reporting System?

-Reporting forms are welcomed from both practitioners and recipients of Kambo.
+The Kambo Event Reporting System is open to both practitioners and recipients of Kambo.

-If you’re someone who has received Kambo, we encourage you to share any concerning or positive responses with your practitioner and encourage them to share here.
-If you don’t feel comfortable sharing with your practitioner or you wish to ensure that the experience is reported, you’re welcome to use the indicated forms.
+• For Recipients: If you have received Kambo, we encourage you to share any significant experiences—whether positive or concerning—with your practitioner and ask them to report the event.
+If you are unable or uncomfortable discussing it with your practitioner, or if you wish to ensure the event is documented, you are welcome to submit a report directly using the available forms.